Benchmarking¶

 is parameterizable, it enables various variants of this Task.
 In combination with a lot of simulation configs available, it means that a single Task can provide dozens of scenarios.

-Congratulations, you just created your first Scenario from scratch!
+Congratulations, you just created and launched your first Scenario from scratch!

 Tool Calling Tasks¶